fontforge/fontforge.github.io/en-US/about/faq.md

 ** Adobe Feature files **

-Adobe has a textual representation for OpenType features and lookups, and fontforge can read these files with the [File-\>Merge Feature Info](/en-US/documentation/interface/filemenu/#Merge-feature) menu command.
+Adobe has a textual representation for OpenType features and lookups, and FontForge can read these files with the [File-\>Merge Feature Info](/en-US/documentation/interface/filemenu/#Merge-feature) menu command.